Daniel-SG/AWSMessAround/s3-trigger-slack-app-scala/README.md

-Instructions
+*Instructions*

-Compile the code with SBT (;compile;assembly) and add the generated JAR in Lambda To make a test in Lambda you can use the file inside the events folder
+Compile the code with SBT (;compile;assembly) and add the generated JAR in Lambda To make a test in Lambda you can use the file inside the events folder (change the name of the bucket and the file inside the bucket for your test)

 Guides:
 Simple Lambda function with Scala (no other dependencies with AWS)